barryhawkins/aka/README.txt

-/aka whisper - Toggle display of main on/off for whispers for the current faction on the current realm /aka <number> - Toggle display of main on/off for channels 1-10 for the current faction on the current realm /aka main <name> - Sets the name of your main for the current faction on the current realm /aka on - Enable the AKA AddOn for the current realm /aka off - Disable the AKA AddOn for the current realm /aka reset - Reset the current faction on the current realm to the default values
+/aka whisper - Toggle display of main on/off for whispers for the current faction on the current realm /aka <number> - Toggle display of main on/off for channels 1-10 for the current faction on the current realm /aka main <name> - Sets the name of your main for the current faction on the current realm /aka conf - Displays the current configuration of AKA for the current faction on the current realm /aka on - Enable the AKA AddOn for the current realm /aka off - Disable the AKA AddOn for the current realm /aka reset - Reset the current faction on the current realm to the default values